 8 Tax Saving Tips for Rental Properties

-So first let's get this out of the way: there's really only so many images of calculators and tax forms we can all take, it's a stressful time so we've sprinkled images of peace and serenity throughout this post... you're welcome.
-Second: We are not tax professionals and this is not tax advice so you should consult with a certified tax professional before making financial decisions.
-Now... put down that calculator, sit back and get ready for some tax-saving tips and tricks:
+So first, let’s get this out of the way: there are only so many images of calculators and tax forms we can all take, it's a stressful time so we've sprinkled images of peace and serenity throughout this post... you're welcome.
+Second: We are not tax professionals, and this is not tax advice—please consult with a certified tax professional before making financial decisions.
+Now, set aside that calculator, relax, and prepare for some tax-saving tips and tricks:

 1. Mortgage Interest